Tap Dance City: 2004–2005: later career

 In 2004, Tap Dance City won the Kinko Sho for a second time before starting 5/2 favourite for the Takarazuka Kinen at Hanshin Racecourse on 27 June.
 Sato tracked the leaders before sending the seven-year-old into the lead half a mile from the finish.
 Tap Dance City won by two lengths and three quarters of a length from Silk Famous and Lincoln, with Zenno Rob Roy taking fourth ahead of That's The Plenty.
 In autumn, Tap Dance City was sent to Europe to contest the Prix de l'Arc de Triomphe at Longchamp Racecourse on 3 October.
 Starting at odds of 10/1 he disputed the lead until the turn into the straight, but faded in the closing stages and finished seventeenth of the nineteen runners behind Bago.
 Tap Dance City returned to Japan, and in December he finished second in the Arima Kinen, beaten half a length by Zenno Rob Roy, with Delta Blues, Hishi Miracle and Heart's Cry among the unplaced finishers.

 As an eight-year-old, Tap Dance City won the Kinko Sho for a third time but finished unplaced in his remaining four races.

+Racing form

+Tap Dance City won 12 races and placed in another 13 out of 42 starts.
+This data is available in JBIS, netkeiba and racingpost.